 Fury Water Adventure’s Key West Jet Ski Tour is one of the most exhilarating ways to experience the island.
 This 90-minute tour explores the island, covering 28 miles and more scenery than you can imagine.
 From Key West’s diverse offshore ecosystem to major points of interest on land, you’ll see the island from an extraordinary perspective while on the water aboard a Sea Doo Jet Ski.
 And most unique of all, you’ll have the opportunity to ride in two different oceans, the Atlantic Ocean and Gulf of Mexico.
 Departing from the Margaritaville Marina, the Galleon Marina, Hyatt Centric Resort & 0 Duval, trips leave every hour on the half hour.
-Here are the best views of the island while on a Key West Jet Ski Tour!
+Here are the best views of the island & places to see while on a Key West Jet Ski Tour!

 Zoom past Mallory Square, home to the famed Sunset Celebration, local vendors selling knick-knacks and restaurants serving up delicious cuisine.
 If you take a Jet Ski tour later in the day, you’ll see a crowd of spectators and street performers starting to form in anticipation of the sunset.

 With fishing yachts, sailboats, catamarans and even cruise ships constantly entering and exiting the harbor, it’s always exciting to race through the channel on a Jet Ski.
 You’ll catch the classic sights of Key West and all the action of the marinas that feed into the channel.